-If you are concerned about an adult with care and support needs, who is experiencing, or at risk of, abuse or neglect, the best way to report your concerns is to make a safeguarding referral.
+Safeguarding is everybody’s business.
+If you are concerned that someone with care and support needs, is experiencing, or at risk of, abuse or neglect, then you must report this.

-- If you have a safeguarding concern about a vulnerable adult in Brighton then please contact the safeguarding hub at Brighton and Hove City Council’s Health and Adult Social Care.
+If you are concerned about an adult experiencing, or at risk of abuse and neglect, in Brighton and Hove please contact Brighton and Hove City Council’s Health and Adult Social Care.

-- However, if it is an emergency, stay safe and call 999.
+However, if it is an emergency, stay safe and call 999.

-- If you think a crime has taken place, but it is not an emergency, please call Sussex Police on 101.
+If you think a crime has taken place, but it is not an emergency, please call Sussex Police on 101.

 If you suspect or believe a child is suffering or is likely to suffer significant harm, including any form of mistreatment or abuse, or if you are concerned about your own behaviour and need advice or support – please contact the Front Door for Families (previously the MASH) by calling (01273) 290400 or emailing FrontDoorForFamilies@brighton-hove.gov.uk

-You can also use the Online Referral Form to make a Child Protection Referral to the Front Door for Families
+You can also use the Online Referral Form to make a Child Protection Referral to the Front Door for Families.